EdgarAmaro9257/EdgarAmaro9257/README.md

 ## 🔍 Featured Projects

 ### Swift Projects
 An iOS app built with Swift and SwiftUI that allows users to create and customize their own pizzas.
-[Check it out]([link-to-your-repo](https://github.com/EdgarAmaro9257/EjerciciosDiplomadoIOS)).
+[Check it out (https://github.com/EdgarAmaro9257/EjerciciosDiplomadoIOS).

 ### Data Analysis with Python
 A collection of data analysis projects using Python and popular libraries like pandas and scikit-learn.
 [View the projects](link-to-your-repo).